This Butterflied Leg of Lamb Stuffed with Mushrooms, Onions and Herbs is packed with flavor and will be an epic meal for any special occasion.

 I love the spring time.
 Not only does it mean warmer weather is coming, like we freeze here in San Diego, but it also means that the days are getting longer – hooray!
 Spring also brings some of my flavors and foods.

 For those of you celebrating Easter, Spring means a lamb dinner.
 We Persians absolutely adore lamb and I for one, scoop of leg of lamb every time I see it on sale at the grocery store.
-One of my favorite ways of preparing a boneless leg of lamb is to stuff it!
+One of my favorite ways of preparing a boneless one is to stuff it!

 Butterflied leg of lamb

 When you purchase a boneless leg of lamb, it is usually wrapped in string.
-After you open it up and unwrap it, you will see that the leg of lamb is already butterflied.
+After you open it up and unwrap it, you will see that the meat is already butterflied.
 Unfortunately, it is also pretty lumpy and full of fat chunks.

-To prepare the leg of lamb for stuffing, you will need to make some cuts into the lamb to open it up and flatten it even more.
+To prepare meat for stuffing, you will need to make some cuts into the lamb to open it up and flatten it even more.
 The goal is to prepare the lamb to be one even layer of meat, as best as you can.

 When I am grilling a leg of lamb, I usually leave the fat on as most of it gets burned and rendered off, leaving a very juicy and delicious piece of meat.
-But when I am stuffing the leg of lamb and roasting it, I usually cut off all the large fat deposits.
+But when I am stuffing and roasting it, I usually cut off all the large fat deposits.
 This also removes the gamey flavor many people don’t like in lamb.

 Butterflied leg of lamb marinade

-The marinade for this butterflied leg of lamb is very simple.
+The marinade for this recipe is very simple.
 Some excellent extra virgin olive oil, balsamic vinegar, garlic, salt and pepper.
 Brush the marinade all over the lamb and let it sit in the refrigerator like this for at least an hour.

 Butterflied leg of lamb stuffing

-When I first made a stuffed leg of lamb, I kept it simple and stuffed it with onions and mushrooms.
+When I first made this recipe, I kept it simple and stuffed it with onions and mushrooms.
 Oh yeah, it was heavenly.
 But over the years, I have modified this recipe and have added herbs to the mix.
 It definitely kicked up the flavor factor.

 I originally posted this recipe back in 2010 (goodness where has the time gone?!), so I have recently updated the photos, recipe and content for this post.
 I apologize if the pictures don’t exactly match my new modified recipe.
 But it definitely gives you a great idea on how easy it is to stuff a boneless leg of lamb.